g-e-kenney/prettyClusters/README.md

 - Integrate into workflows using sequence similarity networks generated via the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/).
 - Interrogate similarity of genomic neighborhoods without relying on the sequence similarity of genes of interest (a point of differentiation between this tool and [EFI-GNT](https://efi.igb.illinois.edu/efi-gnt/) - I did not want to have to make the assumption that sequence similarity and gene cluster similarity necessarily track, since that's not always a sound assumption.
 - Interrogate similarity of genomic neighborhoods without relying on similarity to known gene clusters or gene cluster components (and tools like antiSMASH) (a point of differentiation between this tool and [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE), since gene clusters for novel types of natural products are missed by these sorts of tools
+- And interrogate similarity of genomic neighborhoods without relying solely on Pfam to define gene cluster content (and without stringent limits on data visualization) - [IMG-ABC](https://img.jgi.doe.gov/cgi-bin/abc/main.cgi) has recently started offering prettyClusters-like heatmaps and neighborhood networks, but you're limited to <100 BGCs in terms of visualization and you can only search for clusters using Pfams as hooks.

 I haven't encountered anything that quite handles all of those things in one go, so...